mckennapsean/dissertation/content/07-reflect.md

 for the _make_ and _deploy_ activities.
-While the design activity framework can describe these guidelines succintly, the nested model extension [@Meyer] elucidates this limitation, since the stories could be viewed as stacks of blocks, and the user study guidelines were only shown to be effective for a stories rather than generalized across many different stories.
+While the design activity framework can describe these guidelines succintly, the nested model extension [@Meyer] elucidates this limitation, since the stories could be viewed as stacks of blocks, and the user study guidelines were shown to be effective for only a single story rather than generalized across many different stories.

 On the other hand, we noted that we could reflect on how the design activity